PRP THERAPY IN BROOKFIELD

 - Ankle sprains

 Because of their immense effects in addressing conditions related to tendon, joint, or ligament damage and pain, platelets are frequently used in treating athletes and quite a few have already used this therapy to speed up the healing processes in their bodies, so they could get back to playing at a very high level.
 Athletes such as Kobe Bryant, Tiger Woods, Rafael Nadal, Dwight Howard, and Hines Ward to name a few have benefited from PRP therapy.

 One to three injections may be necessary in order to get the best result from this therapy.
 Typically, a break of four to six weeks is recommended between injections.

 Initially, especially for the first two days, some swelling may be seen, as the platelets begin working by releasing growth factors.
-Some pain relief medication and ice packs applied locally will help with this type of discomfort.
 In a few days, the pain usually starts to reduce as new cells are created, and the body begins healing on its own.